Friendsgiving Ideas for the Ultimate Holiday Celebration

 There are three main food options for a Friendsgiving menu.
 Consider which one works for you and your group and give your guests plenty of time to prepare.

-If you have a spacious kitchen setup or if you are simply passionate about cooking, you may want to take charge of the entire operation.
-Prepare main dishes, assorted sides, and dessert using your expert culinary skills.
+If you want to take full advantage of your spacious kitchen or if you are simply passionate about cooking, you may want to take charge of the entire affair, including main dishes, assorted sides, and dessert.
 Prepare early and purchase all of the ingredients in advance.
 Draw on time-tested recipes from memory or a beloved cookbook to create the ultimate feast for your friends.
 A few of our favorite recipes can be found in our Thanksgiving e-book.
-Decide if you’d like guests to bring a favorite drink or be in charge of sweets.
+You can even create the Friendsgiving potluck list and decide if you’d like guests to bring a favorite drink or be in charge of sweets.

 Are you wondering how to plan the perfect get-together during the holidays?
 Be sure to check out our article featuring insight from event planner Renee Patrone.

 Continue the conversation with after-dinner activities that delight and bring people together.
 Some traditional Friendsgiving game ideas include card games, charades, or karaoke.

 Amplify the event with an après-dinner mixology lesson hosted by an expert from an esteemed local restaurant.
 Take advantage of your upscale loft complete with a full bar or dally in a game of billiards from the comfort of your finished basement.